NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:00 [m.
 1]--Part 1.

-upbeat.
-It continues with a melancholy flowing line over
+with a three-note upbeat.
+It continues with a melancholy

-line is set to a straightforward minor-key line.
-The second
+enters.
+The first line is set to a straightforward minor-key

-three-note upbeat rhythm from the opening becomes more
+word “fallen.”
+The three-note upbeat rhythm from the opening

 0:13 [m.
 1]--Part 1